Disappearance of Aimee Semple McPherson: Kenneth Ormiston

 As McPherson's accused lover who allegedly assisted in the kidnapping fraud, Ormiston was a prominent defendant in the 1926 grand jury inquiry.
 He had been McPherson's radio operator and was crucial in getting her programs on the air.
-He was described as about 5 ft 11 in tall, bald, slender, and good-natured with a wonderful disposition.
 He also had a distinctive limp that frequently identified him more than any other feature.
 During the time of McPherson's disappearance, newspapers freely speculated about him and the Los Angeles DA office initiated various manhunts accompanied by front-page headlines, searching for the elusive radioman.
-Though the Los Angeles prosecution and two city newspapers spent lavishly to romantically connect McPherson with Ormiston, no conclusive evidence that they were lovers could be uncovered.
-To some law enforcement officials outside of Los Angeles, the pursuit of Ormiston was done for publicity.
+Though attempts were made to romantically connect McPherson with Ormiston, no conclusive evidence that they were lovers could be uncovered.
+Some law enforcement officials outside of Los Angeles alleged the pursuit of Ormiston was done for publicity.

 McPherson appeared to be friendly with Ormiston and it was insisted their relationship was strictly professional.
 Marital problems with his jealous wife led to marriage counseling conducted by McPherson.
 Around late December 1925, he left his job at the Angelus Temple, then disappeared, prompting his wife to report him missing in January, 1926.
 Some rumors placed him in Europe with McPherson, however, during that time, he called the Angelus Temple from Washington State in March where he was employed as a car salesman.
 McPherson's daughter, Roberta, joined her there in Europe to prevent further gossip.

 McPherson's May 18 disappearance coincided with Ormiston taking possession of a cottage he rented for three months in the seaside resort town of Carmel-by-the Sea.
 Rumors developed that his companion was the missing McPherson, and police sought Ormiston.
-He immediately turned himself in to authorities on May 27, denying that he "went into hiding", and stated that his name being connected to McPherson's was "a gross insult to a noble and sincere woman".
+He immediately turned himself in to authorities on May 27, denying that he went into hiding, and stated that his name being connected to McPherson's was "a gross insult to a noble and sincere woman".
 Though he did not mention Carmel to head off unwanted attention there, he gave details of his previous movements.
 Since his name was now inserted into the McPherson case, Ormiston was worried about being followed around.

 His concerns materialized two days later.
 On the evening of May 29, near Santa Barbara, a reporter tracked Ormiston's blue Chrysler sedan coupe, and flagged it down.
 After examining the driver and his female passenger, the reporter determined while the man was Ormiston, he could not identify the woman, "Miss X", as McPherson.
 As the result of the incident, a Santa Barbara Morning Press article headline later read: Road Watched for Ormiston and Evangelist.